chromeos/chromeos.dev/pages/en/android/input-compatibility.md

 [onKeyDown](<https://developer.android.com/reference/android/view/KeyEvent.Callback#onKeyDown(int,%20android.view.KeyEvent)>)
 event.

-Note: depending on an app's needs, overriding `onKeyUp` for the entire Activity usually provides the needed behavior.
+Depending on an app's needs, overriding `onKeyUp` for the entire Activity usually provides the needed behavior.
 If desired, an [onKeyListener](https://developer.android.com/reference/android/view/View.OnKeyListener) can be added to a specific view instead.
 For example an app may only listen for the Enter key in